openshift/compliance-operator/doc/crds.md

       properly.
 	* **NOTAPPLICABLE**: Which indicates that the check didn't run because it is not applicable or not selected.
+ * **valuesUsed**: a list of settable variables associated with the rule scan result, a user can set these variables in a tailored profile.

 This object is owned by the scan that created it, as seen in the `ownerReferences` field.